boldflight/BibleConverter/test_EPUB/output/heb.md

 [6] But when he again brings his firstborn into the world, he says, “Let all the angels of God worship him!”
 [7] And he says of the angels, “He makes his angels winds and his ministers a flame of fire,” [8] but of the Son he says,
+“Your throne, O God, is forever and ever, and a righteous scepter is the scepter of your kingdom.
+[9] You have loved righteousness and hated lawlessness.
+So God, your God, has anointed you over your companions with the oil of rejoicing.”
 [10] And,
+“You founded the earth in the beginning, Lord, and the heavens are the works of your hands.
+[11] They will perish, but you continue.
+And they will all grow old like a garment,
+[12] and like a robe you will fold them up and like a garment they will be changed, but you are the same and your years will never run out.”
 [13] But to which of the angels has he ever said, “Sit at my right hand until I make your enemies a footstool for your feet”?
 [14] Are they not all ministering spirits, sent out to serve those who will inherit salvation?